Compassionate and Diligent Nursing Home Negligence & Abuse Attorneys

 - Unexplained injuries – Unless your loved one has a history of behaviors that might cause injury, there is no reason why a patient should suffer serious bruising, fractures, lacerations, or breaks while in a nursing home.

 - Fearful behaviors around staff members – If your loved one has difficulty talking about the staff/facility or seems uncomfortable around certain staff members, it could be a sign of abuse.

 - Dementia and cognitive difficulty – Over-medication or under-medication could affect a patient’s ability to think or behave normally.
 Any sudden changes in mental clarity may be a sign of neglect or abuse.

 - Significant weight loss – Malnutrition, dehydration, and unmonitored eating schedules are a serious concern for the elderly.
 Sometimes, refusing to eat is a sign that an elderly individual is ready to stop fighting, but it always warrants a second look in a nursing home environment.

 - Bedsores – Neglect is the only rational explanation for bedsores on an elderly patient.
 Bedsores are painful and indicate very unsanitary conditions that could make a patient more susceptible to other infections.

 Unfortunately, many owners run nursing homes like any other business.
 They want to improve their profit margins while reducing overhead expenses and labor costs.
 The resulting conditions encourage negligent behaviors that seriously harm patients.
 Meanwhile, family members receive outrageous monthly bills.

 Family members and patients may not see the signs or only have a suspicion that something isn’t right.
 The longer you wait, the more harm your loved one may suffer.
 At Nelson & Smith, we help our clients read the signs and address the problem quickly.
-Our attorneys have access to a network of medical experts to determine the cost of living, suffering, and medical care for your loved one after a case of neglect or abuse.
+Our personal injury attorneys in Macon have access to a network of medical experts to determine the cost of living, suffering, and medical care for your loved one after a case of neglect or abuse.